 Digging a little deeper into this, we find that a middle to high draw is a definite advantage at Brighton over all distances when the ground is described as good to soft or slower.
 An analysis of 85 races run under such conditions returns strike rates of 6% for low, 10.6% for middle and 10.5% for high.
 The respective figures for the 212 races run on good or quicker ground over the same 2011-2020 period were; 9.6% for low, 9.2% for middle and 9% for high.

 The term course specialist can be applied to jockeys as well as horses, and there are few tracks which place quite such an emphasis upon the skill and knowledge of the rider as Brighton.
 Getting a runner to break quickly, maintaining a rhythm around the twists and undulations, and judging the pace correctly in order to keep enough in reserve for the tough finish are all key elements to success at this unusual course.

 In the five years up to 2020, no rider has mastered Brighton quite so well as Tom Marquand.
-Boasting a 21% strike rate across 165 rides over this period, Marquand has rewarded supporters with a whopping level stakes profit of +£164.24.
-Richard Hannon has fared best of the trainers over this timeframe with a strike rate of 24% and a level stakes profit of +£53.41.
+Boasting a 21% strike rate across 165 rides over this period, Marquand has rewarded supporters with a whopping level stakes net win of +£164.24.
+Richard Hannon has fared best of the trainers over this timeframe with a strike rate of 24% and a level stakes net win of +£53.41.